You Won't See Trump's Taxes Before Election Day, But He Could Face Bigger Problems

 Overall, it's a big loss.
 Details of his financial dealings are likely to eventually be made public — something Trump has long tried to avoid.

-Now, he and his allies could argue that it's not all bad, given that none of the information is likely to come out before November and, therefore, won't have an impact on his reelection.
+Now, he and his allies could argue that it's not all bad, given that none of the information is likely to come out before November and, therefore, won't have an impact on his potential reelection.

 But given the country's polarization, unless something provably criminal came out, it's probably unlikely that it would have had much impact on the presidential election anyway.
 But that may not be the point.
 (More on that below.)

 After all, the Access Hollywood tape, which showed Trump engaged in a lewd conversation about women, came out in October 2016, and Trump still won.
-And, when it comes to taxes, Trump has said before that it made him "smart" to figure out how not to pay them.
+And when it comes to taxes, Trump has said before that it made him "smart" to figure out how not to pay them.
 His base has never abandoned him.

-All that said, look at how Trump's reacting to what were big decisions from the court– and in a 7-to-2 manner – that, bottom line, said a president does not have categorical immunity to block a subpoena, just because he's president.
+All that said, look at how Trump is reacting to what were big decisions from the court — and in a 7-to-2 manner — that, bottom line, said a president does not have categorical immunity to block a subpoena just because he's president.

 Trump tweeted that it's "not fair" that he has "to keep fighting in a politically corrupt New York" and that, in the past, the court has given "broad deference" to presidents.